 You can paste a tracking code into the back end of your website and get started.
 All of your data will be compiled into an easy-to-digest format for you to go through.

-Additionally, using UTM parameters we give you a holistic view of how your marketing efforts are going.
+Additionally, using UTM parameters, we give you a holistic view of how your marketing efforts are going.

-An In-Depth Look at Google Analytics
+A Look at Google Analytics

 Here are a few of the most common questions we hear about the solution: